 - Area or Compound Schools offer students the option of remaining at the same school for their entire schooling years.
 They provide for Years 1 to 13 so have students aged from 5 right through to 18.
 Almost all Compound Schools are private or integrated schools.
 The exceptions are public schools in remote areas where there aren’t enough students to warrant separate schools (area schools).

-The school year in New Zealand for all public and integrated schools starts in late January and runs through until mid December.
+The school year in New Zealand for all public and integrated schools starts in late January and runs until mid-December.
 Private schools can alter their school year to suit the needs of their students and teachers.
 If you’re considering a private school for your children, you’ll need to contact the school concerned to find out the start and finish dates for their school terms and school year.

-- Term 1 begins in late January/early February and finishes in mid April with a 2-week autumn break.
+- Term 1 begins in late January/early February and finishes in mid-April with a 2-week autumn break.

 - Term 2 starts at the end of April and finishes at the beginning of July; there is a 2-week winter holiday in mid-July.

-- Term 3 commences late July and finishes at the end of September with a 2-week spring holiday in October.
+- Term 3 commences in late July and finishes at the end of September with a 2-week spring holiday in October.

-- Term 4 starts mid October and finishes mid December with a 6-week summer holiday until the end of January.
+- Term 4 starts mid-October and finishes mid-December with a 6-week summer holiday until the end of January.